 Linear regression is a statistical method for modeling the relationship between a dependent variable, meaning the variable that is influenced, and an independent variable, being the variable that is the influencer.
 This method of financial forecasting shows the effect on profits, for example, based on taking an action, say adding additional sales reps.

-More complex linear regression financial forecasting may take many dependent and independent variables into account to determine how those factors will affect future financial performance.
+More complex linear regression financial forecasting may consider many dependent and independent variables to determine how those factors will affect future financial performance.

 FP&A can use linear regression financial forecasting to create various forecasting models based on differing assumptions to then focus on a final likely forecast.
 But, as the number of assumptions and variables increases, these forecasts quickly become complex.

 Employing linear regression financial forecasting with spreadsheets can quickly add undue confusion, complexity, and manual effort to forecasting, leading FP&A to find a dedicated financial forecasting solution.

 Most organizations need to understand not just their internal performance, strategy, goals, and investments but also take into account market trends, competitive moves, cyclical or seasonal impacts, supply chain events, raw materials prices, and more.
 This all requires both data and assumptions, and it can quickly overwhelm FP&A relying on spreadsheets and manual effort.